 - 1-2 Tablespoons coarse salt

-- Combine the yeast, 1 tsp brown sugar, and warm water in a large bowl.
+- Combine the yeast, 1 teaspoon brown sugar, and warm water in a large bowl.
 Set aside until foamy, 5-8 minutes.
 (If using the instant yeast, you can skip this step and just add it to the flour.)
-In another bowl, stir together the remaining 2 Tbsp brown sugar and warm milk until dissolved.
+In another bowl, stir together the remaining 2 tablespoon brown sugar and warm milk until dissolved.

 - Brush the inside of a large clean bowl with olive oil.
 Transfer the dough to the bowl and cover tightly with plastic wrap.
 Allow to rise in a warm, draft free area for about 2 hours, until dough has doubled in size and bubbles appear on the surface.